 We also hope to set up a dedicated research team within MWS that will support us in delivering insight-informed and evidence-based care.
 All these are part of our strategy that is built on 2 key principles and comprises 4 main pillars.

 We go beyond addressing the presenting issues to consider people’s aspirations, values, lifestyles, social circumstances, need for social inclusion and the underlying trauma triggers of behaviours.

 We believe that beneficiaries are not helpless ‘victims’.
 They can be empowered to draw on strengths and resources to create more positive and sustainable change.

-Ensure that our care approach and interventions are underpinned by in-depth beneficiary insights.
+Ensure that our care approach and interventions are underpinned by in-depth client insights.

 Nurture beneficiaries and their communities to uplift vulnerable people in their neighbourhoods and create a more sustainable support network.

 Ensure greater consistency in standards that are scalable and responsive to the needs of

 None of this would have been possible if not for the belief and support of the MWS Board of Governance, Centre Governance Committees, Working Committees, donors, volunteers, Methodist churches and community partners.
 Thank you for coming alongside us and making us stronger, our work lighter.

 While much of Singapore may be celebrating the return to some semblance of normality, many of our frontline staff continue to work around uncertainties to bring certainty to our beneficiaries.
 They are an inspiration to us all.
 Thank you for soldiering on.